FACTSlab/factslab.github.io/research.md

 # Decomp

 The [Decompositional Semantics Initiative](http://decomp.net) (Decomp) is a collection of efforts aimed at collecting and modeling human annotations of meaning via the decomposition of lexical and phrasal meanings into a small set of component parts.
-Decomp is supported by a [DARPA AIDA](https://www.darpa.mil/program/active-interpretation-of-disparate-alternatives) grant (HR001117S0026-AIDA-FP-013).
+Decomp is supported by a [DARPA AIDA](https://www.darpa.mil/program/active-interpretation-of-disparate-alternatives) contract (HR001117S0026-AIDA-FP-013).

 Decomp is a large project and so only research products authored by core FACTS.lab members are listed below.
 A full list of publications, presentations, and available data can be found at [decomp.net](http://decomp.net).

 ## Papers

-Rudinger, R., A. S. White, & B. Van Durme.
+White, A. S., R. Rudinger, K. Rawlins, & B. Van Durme.
 (2018).
-[Neural Models of Factuality](http://aaronstevenwhite.io/papers/rudinger_neural_2018.pdf). _Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics_, New Orleans, LA, June 1 – June 6, 2018.
+[Lexicosyntactic Inference in Neural Models](http://aaronstevenwhite.io/papers/white_lexicosyntactic_2018.pdf).
+To appear in _Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing_, Brussels, Belgium, October 31-November 4, 2018.

 Poliak, A., A. Haldar, R. Rudinger, J.E.
 Hu, E. Pavlick, A. S. White, & B. Van Durme.
 (2018).
-[Towards a Unified Natural Language Inference Framework to Evaluate Sentence Representations](https://arxiv.org/pdf/1804.08207). [arXiv:1804.08207v1 [cs.CL]](https://arxiv.org/abs/1804.08207)
+[Towards a Unified Natural Language Inference Framework to Evaluate Sentence Representations](https://arxiv.org/pdf/1804.08207).
+To appear in _Proceedings of 2018 Conference on Empirical Methods in Natural Language Processing_, Brussels, Belgium, October 31-November 4, 2018.

+Rudinger, R., A. S. White, & B. Van Durme.
+(2018).
+[Neural Models of Factuality](http://aaronstevenwhite.io/papers/rudinger_neural_2018.pdf). _Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics_, New Orleans, LA, June 1 – June 6, 2018.

 White, A. S., P. Rastogi, K. Duh, & B. Van Durme.
 (2017).
 [Inference is Everything: Recasting Semantic Resources into a Unified Evaluation Framework](http://aclweb.org/anthology/I/I17/I17-1100.pdf). _Proceedings of the The 8th International Joint Conference on Natural Language Processing_, pages 996–1005, Taipei, Taiwan, November 27 – December 1, 2017.